Affect, Fandom, and Intimacy in Media and Popular Cultures

 Gender, Intimacy, and Emerging Digital Technologies in Contemporary Japan (GIED)

-Since 2019, I have been collaborating with Dr. Hiromi Tanaka (Meiji University) in a project called “Gender, Intimacy, and Emerging Digital Technologies in Contemporary Japan (GIED).”
+Since 2019, I have been collaborating with Dr. Hiromi Tanaka (Meiji University) and Dr. Patrick W. Galbraith (Senshu University) on a project called “Gender, Intimacy, and Emerging Digital Technologies in Contemporary Japan (GIED).”
 Our project explores how humans interact with technologies like robots, virtual assistants, and virtual characters through a focus on gender, sexuality, and digital intimacies.

 Ongoing talks and presentations on this are: